eigenform/perfect/README.md

 All of the experiments here are [sometimes very contrived] programs used to demonstrate, observe, and document different microarchitectural implementation details.

-Apart from being executable, these are all written with the intention of being *read* and *understood*.
+Apart from being executable, these are all written with the intention of actually being *read* and *understood* by other folks interested in writing these kinds of microbenchmarks.

 Note that most of the interesting experiments here are probably only relevant for the Zen 2 microarchitecture (and potentially later Zen iterations).
+These are *not* intended to be portable to different platforms, since they necessarily take advantage of implementation details specific to the microarchitecture.

+See the [`./perfect-zen2`](./perfect-zen2) crate for the entire list of experiments.

 ### Optimizations